Habikino

-Habikino (羽曳野市, Habikino-shi) is a city located in Osaka Prefecture, Japan.
+Habikino (羽曳野市, Habikino-shi) is a Japanese city in Osaka Prefecture.
 As of 31 January 2022, the city had an estimated population of 109,479 in 50918 households and a population density of 4100 persons per km^{2}.
-The total area of the city is 26.45 sqkm.
-The city is known for its grapes, and also for its large number of ancient kofun burial mounds.
-The city is also sometimes referred to by its former name Minami-Osaka (南大阪).

 Geography

 Habikino is located in the southeastern part of Osaka Prefecture, in the Kawachi Plain surrounded by Ikoma, Kongō, and Katsuragi Mountains and Mount Nijō.
 It is within about 20 kilometers from the center of Osaka metropolis.